JuliaML/LossFunctions.jl/docs/introduction/gettingstarted.rst

 in comparison to the truth.
 In other words: the lower the loss, the better the prediction.

-From an implementation perspective we should point out that all the concrete loss "functions" that this package provides are actually defined as immutable types instead of native Julia functions.
+From an implementation perspective, we should point out that all the concrete loss "functions" that this package provides are actually defined as immutable types, instead of native Julia functions.
 We can compute the value of some type of loss using the function :func:`value`.
 Let us start with an example of how to compute the loss of a single observation (i.e. two numbers).